ecribbie/USRA_2022/YGOB/README.md

   - *Pillars.tab file:*
     - Each row/pillar is a family
     - Families not yet reconcilled (may have two copies of same gene)
+  - *Genome.tab files:*
+    - Relevant columns: Gene name, direction, start/end coordinates
+    - Can be used to extract adjacencies that will be required for SPP_DCJ